Hamunii/CogworkManager/README.md

 ### Cogwork.Cli

-Aka "cogman".
+Aka "`cogman`".
 It's a CLI tool that focuses a lot on the user experience to try and make it easy-ish to use even for people who are not used to CLI tools.

 The goal of cogman is to be a fully-featured mod package manager so you don't need to open a GUI app for managing mods.
 As of right now, it's not quite there.